EugeunieOrz/Analyzing-Data-with-PySpark/README.md

-# Analyzing Weather Data with PySpark
+# Analyzing Data with PySpark
- Analyzing Weather Data on Python and Apache Spark
+ Analyzing Data on Python and Apache Spark

-The sample temperature data is in table: City, Date, Temperature
+The sample data is in table: City, Date, Temperature

 Task includes the following: